ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter29.md

 Jiāng Chéng stared at their door, and, irritably, he carried on thinking, “He lost his Golden Core in Yúnmèng territory.

-“If it is completely shattered and cannot be repaired, then the one to be blamed for the loss will be me?
+“If it had shattered completely and could not be repaired, would I be the one to blame for the loss?

 “Why does every time he loses his Golden Core have something to do with me?
 Why?”